 Acceptance of Administrative Law Judge Decisions by Agencies

 The Agency or Board ultimately makes the decision to either accept, reject or modify the ALJ’s decision.
-Eight Five percent (85%) of all ALJ Hearing decisions were accepted by the Arizona Agency or Board without modification.
-Twenty three (23%) of the modifications to the ALJ’s decision were made to the penalty portion of the offered settlement.
+85 percent of all ALJ Hearing decisions were accepted by the Arizona Agency or Board without modification.
+23 percent of the modifications to the ALJ’s decision were made to the penalty portion of the offered settlement.
 However, a rehearing can be requested if an error is made by the Board

 OAH Hearings Attorney